crykn/crykn.github.io/_pages/dev/setup.md

 <br/>

 # III.
 Finishing the project generation
 Click generate, and very soon a window should pop up with instructions for what to do.
-Generation is very fast here.
+(Generation is very fast here.)
+Now you'll have a project all set up with a sample.

 <br/>

 # IV.
 Importing the Project
-Now you'll have a project all set up with a sample.
+Lastly, you need to import your project into your IDE.

 In **IntelliJ IDEA or Android Studio**, you can choose to open the `build.gradle` file and select "Open as Project" to get started.
 In **Eclipse**, choose `File -> Import -> Gradle`, in Netbeans `File -> Open Project`.

-You may need to refresh the Gradle project after the initial import.
+You may need to refresh the Gradle project after the initial import, if some dependencies weren't downloaded yet.
 In **IntelliJ IDEA/Android Studio**, the `Reimport all Gradle projects` button is a pair of circling arrows in the Gradle tool window, which can be opened with `View -> Tool Windows -> Gradle`.
 In **Eclipse** right click on your project `Gradle -> Refresh Gradle Project`.

-Now you need to get your project [running](/dev/running/).
+Now you can focus on getting your project [running](/dev/running/).